Potters Bar Lease Extension - Free Consultation

 Decision in Barnet

-An example of a Lease Extension case for a Potters Bar residence is Flat 2 2 Netherfield Road in April 2010.
+An example of a Lease Extension matter before the tribunal for a Potters Bar premises is Flat 2 2 Netherfield Road in April 2010.
 The Tribunale held that premium payable for a 90 year extension to the existing Lease should be £7,705.
 This case related to 1 flat.
-The unexpired term was 76 years.
+The unexpired term as at the valuation date was 76 years.